vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 Low says that I seem a stray dog <br>
 used to whims and crumbs.
 I'm more scared <br>
-of Low’s touch, and of Low’s warmth shared, <br>
+of Low's touch, and of Low's warmth shared, <br>
-much more than of Low’s will to flog.
+much more than of Low's will to flog.

 [...]